 Each neighborhood school has a defined geographic boundary and is intended to serve the students who live within that geographic boundary.

-To determine your child’s school of attendance based on school boundary, please call the Enrollment Center personnel at (916) 643-2400 or use one of the tools below.
+To determine your child’s school of attendance based on school boundary, please call the Enrollment Center personnel at (916) 643-2400 or use either our Interactive Map or Neighborhood Locator tools below.

 Addressing the student achievement gap is a top priority of the Sacramento City Unified School District – and of urban public school districts across the nation.
 The SCUSD Enrollment Center is a key component of the District’s multi-front focus on improving equity within our community.